Fastway (bus rapid transit): Funding

 In June 2002 the official Fastway website was updated to show a cost of £27 million, with just under £10 million provided by the government.

 In September 2003, the Go-Ahead group withdrew their £3 million commitment to the project.
 The government increased its contribution to cover this as well as other rising costs, raising its contribution to £16.642 million.

 By July 2005, West Sussex County Council's share of the project's cost had increased five-fold from £6.2 million to almost £30 million, resulting in external audit and probe into the programme.
 The inquiry found no wrongdoing by a single employee of the council when it concluded in December 2005, however did state that the council had "ineffective accountability, complacency, ineffective risk management and a lack of clear ownership of the financial management responsibilities".

 Services

 The Fastway system is currently formed of three bus routes, all of which are operated by Metrobus:

 Route 10

 Route 10 is the most frequent service on the network.
-It operates between Bewbush and Gatwick Airport via Broadfield, Crawley Town Centre and Manor Royal.
+It operates between Kilnwood Vale and Gatwick Airport via Bewbush, Broadfield, Crawley Town Centre and Manor Royal.
 It runs every 10 minutes during daytime on weekdays and Saturdays, every 12 minutes on Sundays and every 30 minutes overnight.

 Route 20

 Route 20 operates between Pease Pottage and Langshott via Broadfield, Crawley Town Centre, Three Bridges, Gatwick Airport and Horley.
-It runs every 20 minutes on weekdays and Saturdays and every 30 minutes on Sundays.
-It is the only Fastway service not to run overnight.
+It runs every 20 minutes during daytime on weekdays and Saturdays, every 30 minutes on Sundays and approximately every 45 minutes overnight.